jonomas/configure-ad/README.md

 <img src="https://i.imgur.com/sDUDjXn.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After linking both VM's by making the private ip of the Domain Controller the dns server of the windows machine, you connect them from the wondows VM
+After linking both VM's by making the private ip of the Domain Controller the dns server of the windows machine, you connect them from the windows VM
 </p>
 <br />